 export default LogoutButton;

-In above code, We have called invalidate token api which expire your access token.
+In the above code, we have called invalidated token api, which expires your access token.

 Add Signup to your react application